 Read more here: Growth Stocks vs Value stocks – A logical Comparison

 Investing entirely in growth stocks or value stocks might be a little risky.
 Both these stocks have their own limitations.

 The growth stocks trade at a high valuation and you might have to overpay to buy these stocks.
 On the other hand, value stocks may be available at a cheaper price because there’s not much juice left in these companies and they might continue to underperform in future.

 GARP Stocks focuses on those stocks which are giving a consistent high earning above that of the market level and are present at a reasonable valuation.
-Here, the consistent earning is the dominant characteristics of growth stocks and the reasonable valuation is the part characteristics of value stocks.
+Here, consistent earning is the dominant characteristic of growth stocks and reasonable valuation is the part characteristic of value stocks.